 Conservation & sustainable development

 We offer analysis of ecological and economic impacts of climate change and adaptive measures in terms of resource management and protection, in both terrestrial and marine landscapes (including vulnerability, fisheries risk and bush encroachment).
 This includes research on ecosystem-based adaptation (EbA), which is linked to much of the work we do.
 Irrespective of whether climate change is the key focus, many of our projects take the implications of future climate change into account as an important and integral part of our thinking.

-We offer the application of resource economics for the valuation of ecosystem services (including quantification and mapping) using a range of social survey methods, often in collaboration with sociologists.
-We value the consumptive use of resources, recreation and tourism, ecosystem functioning and the intangible values of biodiversity.
-Uniquely, our valuation studies grounded in a thorough understanding of the underlying biodiversity and ecosystem functioning.
+We are internationally-recognised leaders in the application of multidisciplinary methods for the quantification and valuation of ecosystem services for natural capital accounting, as well as for economic analysis and environmental impact assessment.
+We model and value the consumptive use of resources, recreation and tourism, ecosystem functioning, and the intangible values of biodiversity, using state of the art spatial techniques and econometric methods.
+Our valuation studies are uniquely grounded in a thorough understanding of the underlying biodiversity and ecosystem functioning.